OnlyLys/Leaper/CONTRIBUTING.md

    vscode's [extensions folder](https://code.visualstudio.com/docs/editor/extension-marketplace#_where-are-extensions-installed).

 By default, a development build is created after step 1.
-If you wish to generate the release build, in between steps 1 and 2, from the command line execute `npm run build-release` in the project directory.
+If you wish to generate a release build, in between steps 1 and 2, from the command line execute `npm run build-release` in the project directory.

 ## Contributing to the Repository